Admission to Graduate Study

 Before deciding to attend Northwest, the international student should examine his or her financial situation very carefully.
-The U.S. Immigration and Naturalization Service requires Northwest to certify that international students have been fully accepted in a graduate master’s program for full-time enrollment (degree-seeking) and have sufficient funds to meet all expenses for one academic year: tuition, housing, transportation, etc. Northwest requires a Statement of Support from the student’s family, sponsor, or government.
+The U.S. Department of Homeland Security - and its related departments of Immigration and Customs Enforcement, Student Exchange Visitor Program, and Citizenship and Immigration Services - requires Northwest to certify that international students have been fully accepted in a graduate master’s program for full-time enrollment (degree-seeking) and have sufficient funds to meet all expenses for one academic year: tuition, housing, transportation, etc. Northwest requires a Statement of Support from the student’s family, sponsor, or government.
 The statement certifies that tuition, room and board, and personal funds are available, and that the student is permitted to export and exchange those funds into the United States.
 Without this certification, no I-20 form can be issued.

 Students entering Northwest are required to have a reading, writing, and conversational knowledge of the English language.
 If the student’s secondary education was obtained from a non-English speaking school or a school in which the medium of instruction is not English, and that student was hired as a teaching graduate assistant, then he or she is required to meet an English language requirement.
 Northwest accepts the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) or the Pearson Test of English (PTE).

 International students are required to have an approved health insurance plan.
 The student is charged for Northwest’s approved plan.
 If the international student has a health insurance plan before entering the University, they must contact the International Affairs Office within the first two weeks of classes for approval of that policy.
 If approval is given, then the charge for Northwest’s policy is removed from their bill.